amypeniston/blog/_posts/2016-03-08-roasted-asian-vegetables.markdown

 layout: post
 title: "Roasted Asian Vegetables"
 modified:
-categories: Sweet, crunchy and sprinkled with sesame seeds.
-These are Stephanie's favorite.
+categories:
-excerpt:
+excerpt: Sweet, crunchy and sprinkled with sesame seeds.
+Whip these up in 20 minutes flat for a very easy and delicious Asian side dish- Steph's favorite!
+Love you Steph.
 tags: [asian, vegetables, broccoli, carrots]
 image:
   feature:
 date: 2016-03-08T21:42:47-05:00
 ---

-*Whip these up in 20 minutes flat for a very easy and delicious Asian side dish- Steph's favorite!
+*Sweet, crunchy and sprinkled with sesame seeds.
+Whip these up in 20 minutes flat for a very easy and delicious Asian side dish- Steph's favorite!
 Love you Steph.*

 > 5 tablespoons soy sauce
 > 1 heaping tablespoon of brown sugar